alex-konshin/f007th-rpi/README.md

 How to setup these servers?
 It is out of the scope of this instruction because there are many possible solutions.
 For REST server I personally use [LoopBack](https://loopback.io/) with [PostgreSQL](https://www.postgresql.org/) that are run on QNAP NAS server.

 The command sends JSON to REST server with following fields:
-`"time", "valid", "channel", "rolling_code", "temperature", "humidity","battery_ok"`.
+`"time", "valid", "type", "channel", "rolling_code", "temperature", "humidity","battery_ok"`.
 The value of field `temperature` is integer number of dF ("deciFahrenheit" = 1/10 of Fahrenheit).
-For example, if the value is 724 then the temperature is 72.4&deg;F.
+For example, if the value is 724 then the temperature is 72.4&deg;F. Note that not all fields are always present in each report.

 Instructions for InfluxDB can be found on site [https://docs.influxdata.com/influxdb/v1.2/introduction/installation/](https://docs.influxdata.com/influxdb/v1.2/introduction/installation/).
-The command sends 3 types of metrics: "temperature", "humidity" and "sensor_battery_status" with tags "type" (either "F007TH" or "00592TXR"), "channel" and "rolling_code".
+The command sends 3 types of metrics: "temperature", "humidity" and "sensor_battery_status" with tags "type" (either "F007TH" or "00592TXR" or "TX7"), "channel" and "rolling_code".
 The value of "temperature" is in Fahrenheit.
 Note that rolling code is changed when you replace batteries.

 #### Command line arguments of utility f007th-rpi_send:
 ##### --gpio, -g